 You tell me that Digital Transformation is a priority, but then tell me there is no money for it.
 That sort of doesn’t make any sense?
 I then worry that the “digital transformation” is more rhetoric than reality.
 I know I’m not a numbers guy but if a marketing campaign or a new system roll out is a priority for the business then the money is moved or found accordingly.
 If the problem is finding money for innovation, then let’s deal with that problem and not just say there isn’t a budget.

-I know I’ve been frank in this letter, but it’s because I truely love the business I work for and the people I work with.
+I know I’ve been frank in this letter, but it’s because I truly love the business I work for and the people I work with.
 So I write this letter not for my own benefit, but for the benefit of the company.
 I’m driven by your vision and the opportunity it will provide us with to write a new exciting chapter in the company’s history.
-But if you want to talk about it from a burning platform perspective, both you and I will not be in our job in a years time if we don’t change.
+But if you want to talk about it from a burning platform perspective, both you and I will not be in our job in a year’s time if we don’t change.
 I’m pretty sure the board already has that on their radar.

 Help me to help you,